The answer depends on your holiday/travel dates and your priorities.

 For drink, you could try a fresh orange juice although I like the slightly sour cherry juice.
-Alcohol is available with locally made gin or vodka, beer such as Efes or for those that dare, Raki - an aniseed based drink which has a kick over 7 years ago
+Alcohol is available with locally made gin or vodka, beer such as Efes or for those that dare, Raki - an aniseed based drink which has a kick almost 8 years ago

-hey guys. you'll enjoy your trip to istanbul, be sure about that -) over 7 years agoAnswered by eha via WorldNomads.com
+hey guys. you'll enjoy your trip to istanbul, be sure about that -) almost 8 years agoAnswered by eha via WorldNomads.com